To, The Shareholders

 4. OPERATIONAL PERFORMANCE

 During the period, the company earned total revenue of Rs.
-263221.61/-
+67811989/- for the year

-31st March, 2023.
-The Company recorded a loss of Rs.
-25558857 /- during the year ended
+March, 2024.
+The Company recorded a profit of Rs.
+7005169/- during the year ended 31st

-31st March, 2024 against a loss of Rs.
-9190031/- in previous year ended 31st March, 2023.
+March, 2025 against a loss of Rs.
+25,558670 /- in previous year ended 31st

 5. DIVIDEND

-The Company is planning to expand and thereby would need funds to
+The Company is planning to expand and thereby would need funds to invest in future

-directors are hopeful for better results in enduing future.
+hopeful for better results in enduing future.

 6. RESERVES AND SURPLUS

-As at the end of the reporting period, in its Reserve and Surplus the
+As at the end of the reporting period, in its Reserve and Surplus the Company has a

-Company has a deficit of Rs.
-11909741/-, Statutory Reserve of Rs.
-2,30,29,721/- and
+deficit of Rs.
+6305672/-, Statutory Reserve of Rs.
+24430821/- and General Reserve of Rs.

-During the period under review the Company has a loss of Rs.
-25558857/-
+During the period under review the Company has a profit of Rs.
+7,005,169/ - in the

 7. SHARE CAPITAL

-During the period under review, the Company Has Authorized Share
+During the period under review, the Company Has Authorized Share Capital of Rs.

-Capital of Rs.
 12,00,00,000 (12,00,00,000 shares of Re.
-1/- each) and Paid-up Share
+1/- each) and Paid-up Share Capital of Rs.

-Capital of Rs.
 11,66,00,000 (11,66,00,000 shares of Re.
 1/- each).

 8. LISTING OF SECURITIES

-The Shares of the Company is listed on BSE Limited and Metropolitan
+The Shares of the Company is listed on BSE Limited and Metropolitan Stock Exchange of

-to the Stock Exchanges.
+the Stock Exchanges.

-9. DETAILS OF SUBSIDIARIES, ASSOCIATES AND JOINT VENTURE
+9. DETAILS OF SUBSIDIARIES, ASSOCIATES AND JOINT VENTURE COMPANIES

-The Company does not have any subsidiaries, associates and joint
+The Company does not have any subsidiaries, associates and joint venture companies.

-associate Companies subject to rule 8(1) and 8(5)(iv) of Companies (Accounts) Rules, 2014
+to rule 8(1) and 8(5)(iv) of Companies (Accounts) Rules, 2014 is not applicable.

 10. BRANCHES OF THE COMPANY